Randal Grichuk Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in the league.
+- The Padres pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Padres have the ninth-ranked team ERA among all MLB pitching staffs (3.82).
+- The Padres have the seventh-ranked team ERA across all league pitching staffs (3.79).

-- Padres pitchers combine to allow the 10th-fewest home runs in baseball (66 total, one per game).
+- Padres pitchers combine to allow the ninth-fewest home runs in baseball (67 total, one per game).

-- The Padres will send Weathers (1-4) to the mound to make his eighth start of the season.
-He is 1-4 with a 5.35 ERA and 23 strikeouts in 35 1/3 innings pitched.
+- The Padres will send Snell (2-6) to the mound to make his 13th start of the season.
+He is 2-6 with a 4.21 ERA and 69 strikeouts through 62 2/3 innings pitched.

-- In his last time out on Sunday, the left-hander went 1 2/3 innings against the Chicago Cubs, giving up five earned runs while surrendering seven hits.
+- His last time out was on Tuesday against the Chicago Cubs, when the left-hander went six scoreless innings while allowing two hits.

-- In nine games this season, the 23-year-old has put up a 5.35 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .293 to opposing batters.
+- The 30-year-old has a 4.21 ERA and 10 strikeouts per nine innings in 12 games this season, while giving up a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.